Finally, The Apple Watch Is Great For Running, Thanks To LTE And AirPods

 Some of the first reviewers of the Series 3 reported that the Watch was prone to letting go of the LTE network and trying to connect to the internet via public Wi-Fi networks it happened to pass by (such as Starbucks or hotel networks).
 Apple has now sent out a software update to correct the problem of the Watch jumping onto familiar networks.

 Here’s the thing.
 The LTE radio in the Watch is a battery hog.
 So the Watch is always looking for ways to let go of the LTE connection and latch on to a Wi-Fi network.
-Apple was apparently so worried about the Watch’s battery that they made it pretty much impossible to toggle off the (more power-efficient) Wi-Fi radio and default to the LTE radio.
+Apple engineers were apparently so worried about the Watch’s battery life that they made it pretty much impossible to toggle off the (more power-efficient) Wi-Fi radio and default to the LTE radio.

 The Watch prefers to connect to the internet via the paired phone, but when you’re out on a run that’s not a factor.
 It’s next choice is to connect to a Wi-Fi network that the user’s phone, Mac, or Watch has connected to before.
 Failing that, it’ll turn on the LTE radio.

 For me, once I was away from the house, my Watch stayed ready to connect to LTE.
-I also passed within the range of at least one public Wi-Fi network but the Watch held on to LTE.
+I passed within the range of at least one public Wi-Fi network but the Watch held on to LTE.

-As for the battery, I had my Watch on for about six hours of regular use before my first run with it, then made a couple of phone calls and kept the GPS radio on throughout my run.
+As for the battery, I had my Watch on for about six hours of regular use before my first run with it.
+During the run I made a couple of phone calls and kept the GPS radio on throughout.
 When I got home, the battery level was at 63%.
 I can live with that.

-When I was done with my run, I stopped a few blocks from home and asked Siri where the nearest Walgreens was.
+When I was done with that run, I stopped a few blocks from home and asked Siri where the nearest Walgreens was.
 I asked it whether they were still open.
 She gave me the hours and asked me if I wanted directions to the place.
 I knew where it was but wanted to make sure the GPS service would guide me there correctly.
 It did.
 Just to complete the picture I picked up a water in the store and then used Apple Pay on the Watch to pay for it.

 Looking at my phone later at home, I saw that the route of my run had been correctly mapped by the GPS.
 Also, watchOS 4 is doing more with the heart rate sensor data now.
 You can see your resting heart rate, your heart rate during runs, and the rate at which your heart rate returns to normal afterwards.
 All of this data is transferred into the Health app, where I keep my dietary and sleep data.